TheLartians/Observe/README.md

 }
 ```

-Note that events and observers are thread and exception safe.
+Note that events and observers are thread and exception safe, though any thrown exception will propagate out of the `event.emit()` call.

 ### Using observe::Value